ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Best-practices.md

 The full expression is:

-> There is no such thing as "perfect" code - there is only better code - Google
+> There is no such thing as "perfect" code - there is only better code -- Google

 In general, if the pull request has changes that improve the existing code, you should accept it.
+Do not constantly push back a pull request just because of a small thing you do not like.
+All this ends up doing is discouraging developers from contributing in the future.
 For a definition of "better", we suggest the reader consults our [list of what to look for in a code review](./Conducting-a-code-review.md#what-to-look-for-in-a-code-review).

 The exception to this rule is when the pull request adds uneeded functionality.
 For example, someone could be adding a script that implements PCA (from scratch) to some pipeline.
 This might work well with the current codebase and even be functional.
 But there is no point in reinventing the wheel, other tools do this already (and likely do it better).
-Such a change should be rejected.
+Such a change violates our views on [Design](./Conducting-a-code-review.md#pivotal-design) and should be rejected.

 ## Justify your comments

 As a reviewer, it is not very helpful to the reviewee if you give unjustified comments.
 Be a little more specific with your comments and explain *why* the line (or section) is a problem.
-If you are unsure of why some line is incorrect, try starting the comment with "I *suggest* changing this because...".
+If you are unsure of why some line is incorrect, try starting the comment with "I *suggest* changing this because..." or "I *think* this is wrong because...".
 This shows that you think there is a problem with the code without definitively stating such.

 To illustrate, here are some examples of good and bad reviews: